 - Custom Status Bar color

 - Enable or disable Adaptive Theming (themes based on the app icon color)

 - Colorize the iOS keyboard

 - Toggle email dark mode

-Perhaps some of my favorite features that come baked into Eclipse for iOS 13 are the Midnight and Adaptive presets, as Midnight gives your iPhone a darker-than-stock dark mode that looks gorgeous on OLED displays, whereas Adaptive simply colorizes the app’s interface based on the dominant color of its icon.
+Perhaps some of my favorite features that come baked into Eclipse Dark Mode Colors are the Midnight and Adaptive presets, as Midnight gives your iPhone a darker-than-stock dark mode that looks gorgeous on OLED displays, whereas Adaptive simply colorizes the app’s interface based on the dominant color of its icon.

-If you’re interested in trying Eclipse for iOS 13 out for yourself, then the tweak is available for $2.50 from the Packix repository.
-For a limited time, however, those who own Eclipse for iOS 12 already can enjoy 30% off the listed price (that’s $1.75).
-Perhaps unsurprisingly, Eclipse for iOS 13 is only for jailbroken iOS 13 devices.
+If you’re interested in trying Eclipse Dark Mode Colors out for yourself, then the tweak is available for free from the Packix repository.
+Perhaps unsurprisingly, Eclipse Dark Mode Colors (iOS 13+) is for jailbroken iOS 13 & 14 devices.

-Are you happy with Apple’s stock dark mode, or would you like to have the freedom to customize it as Eclipse for iOS 13 lets you do?
+Are you happy with Apple’s stock dark mode, or would you like to have the freedom to customize it as Eclipse Dark Mode Colors lets you do?
 Let us know your thoughts in the comments section below.